ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 We also attend and support several other conferences and events _<TODO: add some links and stats of talks/tutorials/keynotes>_

 In 2026, we plan to continue organizing community calls in multiple human languages, co-working sessions, and mini-hackathons.
 If you want to collaborate in any of these spaces, please get in touch with us.
 We also hope to see you in some of the R, open science, and open source conferences around the world: follow our [events page](/events) and our [newsletter](/news) to learn which ones we will attend!

+We are in conversation with several groups about adopting and adapting the dashboard to highlight the importance of communities in creating and maintaining software.

 ## Strengthening ties with open science partners